Joechencc/minicheetah3Dvisulization/README.md

     sudo ldconfig

 8. new_joint_state(you may buld this at last)
-9. sudo apt install ros-kinetic-joint-state-publisher-gui
+9. sudo apt install ros-melodic-joint-state-publisher-gui

 Replace all launch file in realsense2_camera, and rtabmap.launch in package rtabmap_ros.